Last Updated on August 19, 2021 by Grow with Bovees

 For those looking for a budget-friendly option, the SWB163150E leaf blower from Southland is a great choice.
 Equipped with a 163cc engine, an airflow speed of 150 mph, and an airflow capacity of 1200 CFM, it’s not as powerful as some of the other blowers on our list.
 However, it still does the job and works well for blowing out a reasonable amount of leaves pretty quickly.

-According to users, it starts and operates easily.
-You simply have to screw on the handle, pour the included oil, and fill it with gas to get it started.
+According to users, the gas engine starts and operates easily.
+You simply have to screw on the handle, pour in the included oil, and fill it with fresh gas to get it started.
 Also appreciated is that the handles are adjustable, so they suit people of different heights, and everyone can use it comfortably.

 However, the air intake on the front reportedly gets clogged easily and requires frequent cleaning.
 Furthermore, the 5-inch front swivel wheel doesn’t turn properly and tends to get stuck, which makes it difficult to handle the walk behind blower.